Aiqudo Announces Global Voice Assistant Agreement with Motorola

-Aiqudo to Power Actions for Motorola's Moto Voice Experience, Launch Globally in Seven Languages
+Aiqudo to Power Motorola's Moto Voice Experience, Launch Globally in Seven Languages

 Aiqudo, a Voice AI pioneer that lets people use voice commands to execute actions in mobile apps, today announced that they have entered into an agreement for Aiqudo to work with Motorola's Moto Voice experience globally.
 Aiqudo's technology is now available in select Motorola smartphones in major markets around the world in English, Spanish, Portuguese, French, Italian, German and Russian.
 The technology will integrate seamlessly with the top apps in each market.